faridomarAf/flight-booking-app/backend/app-structure.md

 . option to cancel the boarding
 . update user regarding any delay in flight time

+5: aslo it has the booking service which use in purposes of booking that is 'flight-booking-service'
 ================================= After our first curd adding airplane : First step ============================

 1: we created airplane-middleware to handle the correct error of 400-bad request instead of 500 which was by default, which occurs when the use send null-value for 'modelNumber' or wrong format of input.